Ways to Keep Your Credit in Check While on Vacation

 When credit card issuers see credit cards being used in unusual locations, they usually place a hold on the cards just in case such activity is a result of theft.
 For this reason, it's very important that you contact your credit card companies before you leave to let them know where you're going and when.
 Even if you're only taking your credit cards along "just in case," it's in an emergency situation when you least need to discover your credit card has been frozen.

-If Traveling Internationally, Apply For a Credit Card With No Transaction Fees
+Apply For a Credit Card Without International Transaction Fees

 Many credit cards come with transaction fees for purchases made overseas.
 These fees usually range anywhere from 2 to 3 percent of the purchase price.
 However, there are credit cards out there with no such fees.
 So if you're planning a trip internationally, it may be worth applying for one.